A Topological Approach to Unitary Spectral Flow via Continuous Enumeration of Eigenvalues: Summable Multisets

-where $x_0$ is repeated infinitely many times.
-Formally, we define a multiset in $X$ to be any mapping $S:X \to \{0,1,2,\ldots,\infty\}$ assigning to each point $x \in X$ a unique non-negative integer of infinity, $S(x)$, which is understood as the multiplicity of $x$ in $S$.
+\begin{defn} A \textbi{multisubset} of $X$ is any mapping of the form $S : X \to \{0,1,2,\dots,\infty\}$ assigning to each point $x \in X$ a unique non-negative integer or infinity, $S(x),$ which is defined to be the \textbi{multiplicity} of $x$ in $S.$ \end{defn}